BogdanDamianC/fwptt2/README.md

 There are 2 applications that you can use

-1. fwptt.Desktop.App - desktop app that has a few wizzards for generating the tests and a fancyer test runner
+1. fwptt.Desktop.App - desktop app that has a few wizzards for generating the tests and a fancier test runner

 2. fwptt.Console.App - this is a console application that can be used to run & rerun the test runs defined with the desktop application.